itsabhi-21/hostel-ease/VERCEL_FIX_GUIDE.md

 ## 🚨 Problem

-Vercel build is failing with "module-not-found" errors for fee-payments pages.
+Vercel build was failing with "module-not-found" errors for fee-payments pages.

 **Error:**
 ```